YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that GTM$ROUTINES / gtmroutines or a SET $ZROUTINES attempted to place a source specification (SRC qualifier / source directory path) on an object library.

 Action: Remove the source specification.
-YottaDB/GT.M does not use the qualifier SRC= or source directories on object libraries.
-On OpenVMS, if you must provide access to source corresponding to objects in an object library, move the objects to a directory.
-If the objects exist only in the library, use LIBRARY with the qualifier EXTRACT to recreate them.
-On UNIX, if you must provide access to sources corresponding to objects in the shared library, attach the source directory to an existing object directory entry.
-Since YottaDB/GT.M does not support automatic recompilations into libraries, care must be taken when providing access to sources of library routines.
+YottaDB does not use the qualifier SRC= or source directories on object libraries.
+If you must provide access to sources corresponding to objects in the shared library, attach the source directory to an existing object directory entry.
+Since YottaDB does not support automatic recompilations into libraries, care must be taken when providing access to sources of library routines.

 -----------------------
 NOLOCKMATCH